McClaneKicksAss/IoTSummer2016Group4/README.md

 Running
 ======
-To run, use eclipse to compile main.java and build index.html on a web browser.
+To run, download and implement the project file into eclipse, then use eclipse to compile main.java and build index.html on a web browser.

 Also hosted on personal website: http://www.anj.fyi/map